-{¶ 10} On January 30, 2018, AEP Ohio filed a motion for protective treatment of customer-specific load information of TimkenSteel Corp.
-(TimkenSteel), Eramet Marietta, Inc. (Eramet), and Globe Metallurgical, Inc. (Globe), which is contained in certain schedules, and was filed under seal in accordance with Ohio Adm.Code 4901-1-24.
-While AEP Ohio takes no position as to the confidential and proprietary nature of the information under Ohio law, the Company notes that it filed the motion to permit its customers a timely opportunity to seek protective treatment.
+{¶ 9} On January 29, 2019, AEP Ohio filed a motion for protective treatment of customer-specific load information of TimkenSteel Corp.
+(TimkenSteel), Eramet Marietta, Inc. (Eramet), and Globe Metallurgical, Inc. (Globe), which is contained in certain schedules, and was filed under seal in accordance with Ohio Adm.Code 4901-1-24.1 While AEP Ohio takes no position as to the confidential and proprietary nature of the information under Ohio law, the Company notes that it filed the motion to permit its customers a timely opportunity to seek protective treatment.

-[¶ 11] On February 2, 2018, Eramet filed a motion for a protective order and a motion to intervene.
-On February 20, 2018, Globe and TimkenSteel filed motions for a protective order, as well as motions to intervene.
-In their respective motions to intervene, Eramet, Globe, and TimkenSteel state that they are each served by AEP Ohio, pursuant to a Commission-approved reasonable arrangement, and each also notes that its customer-specific information is part of the Company's EDR application.
-Eramet, Globe, and TimkenSteel assert that they may be affected by AEP Ohio's proposed adjustment to its EDR rate and, therefore, each claims a direct, real, and substantial interest in this case that cannot be adequately represented by any other party to the proceeding.
-For these reasons, Eramet, Globe, and TimkenSteel request that the Commission grant their respective motions for intervention.
+{¶ 10} On January 30, 2019, Eramet filed a motion for a protective order and a motion to intervene.
+On that same date, the Ohio Energy Group (OEG) filed a motion to intervene in this proceeding.
+On February 19, 2019, Globe, TimkenSteel, and JSW Steel filed motions for a protective order, as well as motions to intervene.
+In its motion for intervention, OEG states that it represents the interests of certain large industrial and commercial customers of AEP Ohio.
+In their respective motions to intervene, Eramet, Globe, TimkenSteel, and JSW Steel state that they are each served by AEP Ohio, pursuant to a Commission-approved reasonable arrangement, and each also notes that its customer-specific information is part of the Company's EDR application.
+OEG, Eramet, Globe, TimkenSteel, and JSW Steel assert that they may be affected by AEP Ohio's proposed adjustment to its EDR rate and, therefore, each claims a direct, real, and substantial interest in this case that cannot be adequately represented by any other party to the proceeding.
+For these reasons, OEG, Eramet, Globe, TimkenSteel, and JSW Steel request that the Commission grant their respective motions for intervention.
 No memoranda contra the motions to intervene were filed.

-{¶ 12} In their motions for protective treatment, Eramet, Globe, and TimkenSteel state that AEP Ohio's EDR application includes certain customer-specific information related to electric usage and pricing that is confidential, sensitive, and proprietary trade secret information, as defined in R.C.
+{¶ 11} In their motions for protective treatment, Eramet, Globe, TimkenSteel, and JSW Steel state that AEP Ohio's EDR application includes certain customer-specific information related to electric usage and pricing that is confidential, sensitive, and proprietary trade secret information, as defined in R.C.
 1333.61(D), and, as recognized by Ohio Adm.Code 4901-1-24(A)(7).
-According to Eramet, Globe, and TimkenSteel, if the customer-specific information is released to the public, it would compromise their business position and ability to compete, by disclosing actual customer usage and pricing terms that are not generally known or readily ascertainable by their competitors.
-Eramet, Globe, and TimkenSteel assert that non-disclosure of the customer-specific information is not inconsistent with the purposes of R.C.
+According to Eramet, Globe, TimkenSteel, and JSW Steel, if the customer-specific information is released to the public, it would compromise their business position and ability to compete, by disclosing actual customer usage and pricing terms that are not generally known or readily ascertainable by their competitors.
+Eramet, Globe, TimkenSteel, and JSW Steel assert that non-disclosure of the customer-specific information is not inconsistent with the purposes of R.C.
 Title 49.
 No memoranda contra the motions for protective treatment were filed.